Chestnut Herbal School

 • Diuretic

-I try not to play favorites—even with plants—but I must confess that this group of herbs is among my most cherished of botanical sweethearts.
+I try not to play favorites—even with plants—but I must confess that this group of herbs is among my most cherished botanical sweethearts.
 Bee balm is a powerful antimicrobial herb for colds and flu (it helps to clear the sinuses, break a fever, and overcome infection).
 It can be taken internally as a tea or tincture and used as a steam inhalation to treat sinus congestion.
 It’s also a gentle sleep aid, helping to bring rest during the discomfort of illness.

 Wild bergamot (Monarda fistulosa) growing alongside purple cone flower (Echinacea purpurea).